 Each patient is warmly welcomed as part of our Center for Periodontics and Implant Dentistry family.
 An integral part of this is our commitment to patient education and transparent care.
 With this in mind, we find many patients are not too sure about the impacts of periodontal disease and how it affects overall health.
-Dr. Laro and Dr. Poston are vastly experienced in this area of dentistry and can provide some insight.
+Dr. Laro, Dr. Poston, and Dr. Wade are vastly experienced in this area of dentistry and can provide some insight.

 More commonly known as gum disease, this dental problem affects millions of Americans each year.

 The disease begins when plaque starts to build up around the gum line and actually attacks your soft tissue.
 This negative bacteria embeds itself into the gum and, if left untreated, can cause common symptoms such as:

 Our experienced experts are able to diagnose and treat common variations of periodontal disease, including: